opentap/opentap/doc/Developer Guide/Resources/Readme.md

 ```

 This provides access to raw reads and writes:
 -   **Read**, which reads data from the instrument into a user-provided byte buffer.
-The number of bytes read is placed in an **out** parmeter.
+The number of bytes read is placed in an **out** parameter.
 -   **Write**, which writes data from a user-provided byte buffer to the instrument.